Loading…

 Insert and Save were the only two that don't mention criteria.
 For the others, “some criteria” can be defined a few different ways:

-Finally, Find also has FirstBy* implementations for all supported criteria types.
+Finally, Find also has FirstBy* implementations for all supported criteria types, and Find*Ordered implementations to sort the results in the database.

 Saving Documents